-Addressing Potential High-Risk Suppliers
+Addressing Potential High-Risk Suppliers - Conflict Minerals

-Survey responses from seven suppliers of electrical components (2.5% of contacted suppliers) indicated that they may have sourced gold from a refinery which is not certified as Conflict-Free under the Responsible Minerals Initiative (RMI).
+Survey responses from 13 suppliers (6% of the contacted suppliers) indicated that they may have sourced gold from a refinery that is not certified as Conflict-Free under the Responsible Minerals Initiative (RMI).
 This certification ensures that smelters or refiners do not have a relationship with persons engaged in armed conflict in the Conflict Region in Central Africa, or other Level 3 Countries (see p. iii).

-The seven suppliers were requested in January 2021 to investigate their respective supply chains to determine, to the best of their abilities, whether any gold supplied by the uncertified refinery was obtained from any source associated with groups engaged in armed conflict in the Conflict Region(s).
+The 13 suppliers were requested in February 2022 to investigate their respective supply chains to determine, to the best of their abilities, whether any gold supplied by the uncertified refinery was obtained from any source associated with groups engaged in armed conflict in the Conflict Region(s).
 If this was found to be the case, the suppliers were requested to investigate whether any of that gold may have been used in the production of any materials that they supplied to Electrolux in 2019 or 2020.

-If such connection to the materials supplied to Electrolux was confirmed, the suppliers were asked to do whatever is in their power to eliminate this source of material from their supply chain.
+If such connection to the materials supplied to Electrolux was confirmed, the suppliers were asked to do everything in their power to eliminate this source of material from their supply chain.
 In doing so, Electrolux asked the suppliers to engage with sub-suppliers to eliminate any non-RMI-certified DRC or Level 3 smelters or refineries from their supply chains.

-Electrolux acknowledges that the supply chains may be complex and not always fully transparent.
+Electrolux acknowledges that supply chains may be complex and not always fully transparent.
 We also understand that it may be challenging to obtain reliable information even if all stakeholders collaborate in good faith.